-If you go up the hill be prepared to stall or get stuck.
-But don’t worry, if you do get stuck and attend will help you get unstuck.
+If you go up the hill, be prepared to stall or get stuck.
+But don’t worry, if you do get stuck, an attendant will help you get unstuck.
 You will also learn the trick very quickly.

 The ride was exhilarating and felt very long, even though it was only 45 minutes.
 The staff were very friendly and helpful.

-At the end of your ride, you are offered some cold drinks while you drop off the equipment.
+At the end of your ride, you are offered cold drinks while dropping off the equipment.

 Where to eat

 Lulu California Bistro

-On our last day at Palm Springs, we went to Lulu’s Cafe for breakfast.
+We went to Lulu’s Cafe for breakfast on our last day at Palm Springs.
 They had a variety of choices from southwestern to crepes to make your own omelets to a traditional breakfast.
-For those that don't really enjoy breakfast Chicken quesadillas presented themselves on the menu and saved the day.
-The coffee was excellent and the view of the mountains was wonderful and relaxing.
+For those who don't really enjoy breakfast, Chicken quesadillas presented themselves on the menu and saved the day.
+The coffee was excellent, and the view of the mountains was wonderful and relaxing.

-The restaurant stays open quite late as we sat down at 9:00 PM.
-The majority of restaurants had already closed by that time so we were happy to have located it.
+The restaurant stayed open quite late as we sat down at 9:00 PM.
+The majority of restaurants had already closed by that time, so we were happy to have located it.
 As a family that frequently dines at El Torito Grill, we were extremely pleased by the authenticity of Maracas.
 El Torito does not compare.
-The Chili Relleno was doused with a creamy heartwarming cheese and a breading that tickled your tongue.
-The chili did not take much effort to cut and made eating it so much more enjoyable.
+The Chili Relleno was doused with a creamy, heartwarming cheese and a breading that tickled your tongue.
+The chili did not take much effort to cut, making eating it much more enjoyable.